 Garden of Hof van Busleyden Museum

 The Hof van Busleyden was the sixteenth-century home of Hiëronymus van Busleyden, a humanist and good friend of Erasmus of Rotterdam.
-All but the walls of the building was destroyed during the First World War.
+All but the walls of the building were destroyed during the First World War.
 Later on it was rebuilt and became the city museum.
 Hof van Busleyden is the oldest Renaissance building in the city.

 Price